-In 2002, no team below the 2nd Division advanced past the Second Round.
+In 2002, no team below the Second Division advanced beyond the Second Round.

 The El Paso Patriots recorded the biggest rout in the Second Round since 1995, defeating the Arizona Sahuaros 9-1 in 1998.
 Kirk Wilson scored three times to lead the Patriots.
 Matching the eight-goal margin, the most lopsided shutout came in 2001 when DC United of MLS trampled the New Jersey Stallions of the D3 Pro League 8-0.

-From 1996-2013, only three USASA clubs advanced to the Third Round.
-Bavarian SC defeated the Reading Rage (Professional 3rd Division) 1-0 in the Second Round of 2003.
-Dallas Roma FC became the first USASA team to defeat a 2nd Division team when they eliminated Miami FC 1-0 in 2006.
-Cal FC traveled across the country and upset the Wilmington Hammerheads of USL Pro 4-0 to reach Round 3 in 2013.
-However, in 2014, that mark was blown out of the water, as a record FIVE USASA teams reached the Third Round: New York Greek American Atlas (Region I), RWB Adria (Region II), North Texas Rayados (Region III), Des Moines Menace (Region II), and PSA Elite (Region IV) who advanced after the San Diego Flash forfeited.
+From 1996-2013, only three Open Division Local clubs won Second Round games.
+Bavarian SC defeated the Reading Rage (D-3 Pro League) 1-0 in the Second Round of 2003.
+Dallas Roma FC became the first USASA team to defeat a second division team when they eliminated Miami FC (USL First Division) 1-0 in 2006.
+Cal FC traveled across the country and upset the Wilmington Hammerheads of USL Pro (Div.
+3 pro) 4-0 to reach Round 3 in 2013.
+However, in 2014, that mark was blown out of the water, as a record five Open Division Local teams reached the Third Round: New York Greek American Atlas (Region I), RWB Adria (Region II), North Texas Rayados (Region III), Des Moines Menace (Region II), and PSA Elite (Region IV) who advanced after the San Diego Flash forfeited.
 The reason for this increase was due, in large part, to the change in format which saw an increase to 80 teams, and an abbreviated opening round (8 games).
 Of this group, only RWB Adria and PSA Elite began in the First Round, so the rest of the teams only had to win one game.

-PDL teams winning Second Round games doesn’t happen often, but it’s not unheard of during the Professional Era (1995-present).
-30 PDL teams have made it to the Third Round in the Modern Professional Era.
-The Michigan Bucks have done it more than anyone else, advancing to Round 3 five times.
+Open Division teams winning Second Round games doesn’t happen often, but it’s not unheard of during the Modern Era.
+41 USL League Two (formerly PDL) teams have made it to the Third Round in the Modern Era.
+The Flint City Bucks (formerly Michigan Bucks) have done it more than anyone else, advancing to Round 3 six times.
+19 Open Division Local teams have reached the Third Round.
+The NPSL has had nine teams win Second Round games, with four of them all coming in 2018: Brooklyn Italians (2014), Chattanooga FC (2014, 2015, 2016), Elm City Express (2018), Miami United (2018), FC Wichita (2018), Jacksonville Armada (2018), Orange County FC (2019).

-The US Soccer Federation increased the number of teams to 80 in 2014, creating the largest second round in the Modern Professional Era (and quite possibly of all time) with 24 games on the schedule.
-One of the games was forfeited, and one was moved to May 13, leaving a record 22 games to be played on May14.
+The US Soccer Federation increased the number of teams to 80 in 2014, creating the largest Second Round in the Modern Era (and quite possibly of all time) with 24 games on the schedule.
+One of the games was forfeited, and one was moved to May 13, leaving a record 22 games to be played on May 14.
+That record was broken as the tournament continued to expand in 2017 when there were 26 games played, and then again in 2022 when 31 games were on the schedule.

-In 2013, a record four amateur clubs advanced to Round 3.
-The following year, due to a change in format and an increase in amateur entries, 12 amateur clubs reached the Third Round.
+In 2013, a record four Open Division clubs advanced to Round 3.
+The following year, due to a change in format and an increase in amateur entries, 12 amateur clubs reached the Third Round, which remains a Modern Era record.

 1997: Central Coast Roadrunners